American Political Divides and Great Debates

 Course Number: 84-609

-This course offers students a platform to deeply engage with the current political climate, understand the roots of American political divides, and develop skills essential for civic engagement and discourse.
-This course is ideal for students with interests in political science, history, law, social justice, and those looking to gain a deeper understanding of the complex political landscape of the United States and its implications for justice and injustice in society.
+This course provides students with an opportunity to deeply engage with the current political climate, delve into the roots of American political divides, and develop essential skills for civic engagement and discourse.
+It’s perfect for students interested in political science, history, law, social justice, and anyone seeking a deeper comprehension of the complex political landscape of the United States and its implications for justice and injustice in society.

 Semester(s): Fall